Meri Teri Kahani

-Meri Teri Kahani is a Pakistani sitcom created by Television host Mani and produced by Coconut Pakistan Productions.
+Meri Teri Kahani is a Pakistani sitcom created by television host Mani and produced by Coconut Pakistan Productions.
 It originally aired on ARY Digital in 2013 for one season and then on HUM Network for an additional season in 2014.
 The show stars celebrity couple Mani and Hira as fictionalized versions of themselves.
 Meri Teri Kahani was noted for having the highest production value in its genre in Pakistan and for high appreciation among its target audiences of upper and middle classes.

 History

 Originally Mani and ARY Digital CEO Jerjees Seja wanted to develop a sitcom inspired by Curb Your Enthusiasm.
 Essa Khan was approached to further develop the idea and write the pilot script.
 The concept lacked appeal for Khan who was looking to direct a serial.
 He came on board on the condition that he be allowed to work further on the concept.
 Khan focused the show more on the personal and social interactions of a married couple.
-The pilot script was approved in 2012, but due to lead cast Hira Salman's pregnancy production was delayed by a year.
-Finally the sitcom aired on 17 April 2013, the same date as main stars’ wedding anniversary.
+The pilot script was approved in 2012, but production was delayed by a year due to cast member Hira Salman's pregnancy.
+Finally, the sitcom aired on 17 April 2013, the same date as the main stars’ wedding anniversary.